xkbcommon/libxkbcommon/README.md

 in the xkbcommon/xkbcommon-*.h files.
 Additional support is provided for X11 (XCB) clients, in the xkbcommon-x11 library, xkbcommon/xkbcommon-x11.h.

-The xkbcommon API and ABI are stable.
-We will attempt to not break ABI during a minor release series, so applications written against 0.1.0 should be completely compatible with 0.5.3, but not necessarily with 1.0.0.
-However, new symbols may be introduced in any release.
-Thus, anyone packaging xkbcommon should make sure any package depending on it depends on a release greater than or equal to the version it was built against (or earlier, if it doesn't use any newly-introduced symbols), but less than the next major release.

 ## Relation to X11

 Relative to the XKB 1.1 specification implemented in current X servers,